himanshhh/Smart_Waste_Management/docs/weekly_journal6.md

 Progress Update:
 - performed advanced transformations and visualized them

+Challenges Faced:
-Challenges Faced: Lack of time to work on the dissertation due to exams going on, and also one Final CA due this Friday (16.05)
+- lack of time to work on the dissertation due to exams going on, and also one Final CA due this Friday (16.05)

 Next Steps: check size distribution of original images
 ________________________________________